COVID-19 Safety Plan

 If you answer “yes” to any of the screening questions, or if the student is experiencing any of the symptoms listed after completing the questionnaire, contact the PdA registration desk (604 664 1636 ext.
 0) as soon as possible.

-- Do you or does anyone in your household have any of the following symptoms, either new or worsened (if not associated with allergies, chronic or pre-existing conditions): fever, chills, fatigue, sneezing, cough, shortness of breath, difficulty breathing, sore throat, headache, loss of taste and smell, muscle aches and/or runny nose?
+- Do you or does anyone in your household have any of the following symptoms, either new or worsened (if not associated with allergies, chronic or pre-existing conditions): fever, chills, cough or worsening chronic cough, shortness of breath, sore throat, runny nose, loss of sense of smell or taste, headache, fatigue, diarrhea, loss of appetite, nausea and vomiting, and/or muscle aches?

 - Have you come into close contact with someone who has tested positive for COVID-19 or who has been ordered to self-isolate in the past 14 days?